logchange/logchange/README.md

 ### Creating release (from unreleased directory)

-This command is the prefered to create release and generates `CHANGELOG.md` (One of these command steps is to call the generate command).
+This command is the preferred to create release and generates `CHANGELOG.md` (One of these command steps is to call the generate command).
 During release all files from `unreleased` directory are moved to `v.X.X.X` where X.X.X is the version from `pom.xml`.
 After moving files, command create file `release-date.txt` with current date, then generation of `CHANGELOG.md` and